 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-Ghee is clarified butter with a strong aroma.
-It is prepared by slowly boiling butter until all the water evaporates and the fat separates, leaving behind only milk solids.
-After this, it is simmered for a few minutes to give it an aromatic, nutty flavour.
-Ghee is a good source of nutrition.
-It is very beneficial for babies if ghee is included in their diet.
+Ghee, also known as clarified butter, is a nutty-flavoured butter that has a strong aroma.
+It is made by slowly boiling butter until all the water gets evaporated and the fat is separated, leaving behind only milk solids.
+These milk solids are then simmered for a few minutes, giving them an aroma and a nutty taste.
+Ghee is a good source of nutrition, and including ghee in your baby’s diet can be extremely beneficial for her.

 Nutritional Value of Ghee

 - Ghee is rich in essential fatty acids like Omega-3 and Omega-9.

 - It contains vitamins A, D, E, and K. The Vitamin K and Vitamin D in ghee is essential for bone development, as it helps in calcium production.

 - Ghee contains 108 micrograms of Vitamin A per tablespoon, which is 12-15% of the daily recommended allowance for us.

 - Ghee is known for its anti-microbial, antioxidant, and anti-inflammatory properties.
 Its antioxidant properties help remove harmful free radicals.

 - Ghee is known to aid in digestion and improve immunity and eyesight.

 - Ghee may also help in removing carcinogens from the body, according to some studies (carcinogens are chemicals that cause cancer).
 Ghee is also shown to reduce enzyme activity in the liver that is responsible for activating such carcinogens.